Manu-sh/pastebin/README.md

 PATH="${PATH}:/home/user/.gem/ruby/2.6.0/bin"

 # then you should be able to type
-pastebin -h
+pastebind -h

-user@arch~> pastebin -h
+user@arch~> pastebind -h
-pastebin usage:
+pastebind usage:
 	-h, --help
 		this help